erickhun/blog/content/posts/investing-from-taiwan.md

 **Why so many countries and companies?** Isn't IWDA enough?
 The reason is simple... how do you know which country or company will perform better than the other in the next decades?
-By investing in those 2 ETFs, you'll basically tap into the world's ability to grow.
+By investing in those 2 ETFs, you'll basically bet into **the world's ability to grow**.
 You will invest into the world's biggest companies by purchasing a single share of it.

 #### VWRA to cover both developped countries and emerging markets